 In the build up to our school's virtual Christmas concert, Year 5 pupils became familiar with a scene from the Charles Dickens classic 'A Christmas Carol'.
 Our reading ambassadors enjoyed reading through the start of this book to decide upon an effective scene for our pupils to perform.
 Once the scene was chosen, Year 5 read the scene and used their interpretation and drama skills to bring it to life!

 "Firstly, once I was chosen to play Scrooge, I was very excited, excited because it was my chance to impress my parents for Christmas!
 Once we finished doing this, my confidence and oracy skills had been given a boost.
 When my family saw the video on Twitter, they were indeed impressed with me.
 I will never forget this experience."
-Anthony (Scrooge!)
+Callum (Scrooge!)

 Story Sessions: Immersive Experiences